peerlinks/peerlinks/protocol.md

 ### Synchronization

+_(TODO(indutny): send abbreviated messages with just hashes of themselves and their parents.
+Provide bulk request API)_

 This DAG would make little sense without synchronization.

 Unencrypted `Query` is sent in order to request the latest messages from the